13 Other Response Distributions

 type = "response", se.fit = TRUE)

 The predictions are shown in Table 13.3.
-We see that seed 1, extract 2 has the highest predicted probability.
+We see that the ’75 seeds with cucumber extract have the highest predicted probability.
 These standard errors are calculated by calculating the standard error of \(\hat \beta\T x\), then using the delta method to transform this to a standard error for the probability; to obtain confidence intervals, we could calculate confidence intervals on the link scale and then transform them to the probability scale.

 Table 13.3: Predicted germination probabilities and their standard errors.